javiersuweijie/flask-eureka/README.md

 - EUREKA_INSTANCE_HOSTNAME = The hostname used for registration on eureka.
 - EUREKA_INSTANCE_PORT = The port number used for the instance
 - EUREKA_HEARTBEAT = Number of seconds used for updating registration status towards Eureka.
 Default is 90 seconds
+- EUREKA_AUTHORIZATION = Authentication for the eureka server `user:password`